-Foreign investors were significant players in this asset category, accounting for 10% of GDP compared to the domestic financial sector's holdings of 30% of GDP at its peak.
-44 The figure also breaks out holdings for households and non-financial businesses, which were never more than 7% of GDP.
-After the crisis, demand collapsed, deleveraging occurred in the real private and foreign sectors; holdings in these sectors have not returned to their former levels.
-In contrast, financial sector holding were relatively stable and even rose slightly during the crisis, suggesting that the explicit government guarantees of GSE securities in 2008 maintained some degree of confidence in their safety attributes.
+Foreign investors were significant players in this asset category, accounting for 10% of GDP compared to the domestic financial sector's holdings of 30% of GDP at its peak.44 The figure also breaks out holdings for households and non-financial businesses, which were never more than 7% of GDP.
+After the crisis, demand collapsed, deleveraging occurred in the real private and foreign sectors; holdings in these sectors remain below their prior peak levels.
+In contrast, financial sector holding were relatively stable and even rose slightly during the crisis, suggesting that the explicit government guarantees of GSE securities in 2008 restored some degree of confidence in their safety attributes.
 The figure also shows an increase in the Federal Reserve's holdings of Agency and GSE assets as a result of its QE program.

 Data from the Treasury International Capital (TIC) system also provide insight into the role of foreign investment in U.S. assets.
-Figure 21 breaks out foreign investments into holdings of
+Figure 19 breaks out foreign investments into holdings of U.S. Treasuries, Agency debt, corporate bonds, and equities, for both total, foreign, and foreign official investors.45

-&lt;sup>43 Note that Figure 20 is not a stacked line chart; at their peak the sum of holdings by the domestic financial sector, households and non-financial businesses, and the rest of the world exceeded holdings of private-issue ABS depicted in Figure 19.
+43 Note that Figure 18 is not a stacked line chart; at their peak the sum of holdings by the domestic financial sector, households and non-financial businesses, and the rest of the world exceeded holdings of private-issue ABS depicted in Figure 17.

-&lt;sup>44 Much of this foreign demand emanated from institutional investors in Europe and East Asia, particularly government-run pension funds (Setser, 2018).
+44 Much of this foreign demand emanated from institutional investors in Europe and East Asia, particularly government-run pension funds (Setser, 2018).
+45 The figures for total holdings of Treasury and Agency securities have been adjusted to remove Federal Reserve